edgedb/edgedb/docs/stdlib/array.rst

 Empty arrays
 ^^^^^^^^^^^^

-An empty array can also be created, but it must be used together with a type cast, since EdgeDB cannot infer the type of an array that contains no elements.
+An empty array can also be created, but it must be used with a type cast as EdgeDB cannot infer the type of an array with no elements:

 .. code-block:: edgeql-repl